ahandrewh teaches IAT-334interface design

 Please treat our online interactions the same way you would in-person interactions.
 As a teaching team we are dedicated to providing a harassment-free experience for everyone in this class, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 Harassment of any form is not tolerated.
 Sexual language and imagery is not appropriate in this class.

-If you have concerns with anyone's conduct, please direct message or email Andrew.
+If you have concerns with anyone's conduct either in-person or online, please direct message or email Andrew.
 If you do not feel comfortable reaching out to Andrew, please contact SIAT's advisors.

 SFU's complete student conduct policy is available online.